esm7/obsidian-vimrc-support/README.md

 - Special support for yanking to system clipboard can be activated by `set clipboard=unnamed` (`unnamedplus` will do the same thing).
 - Support for the `tabstop` Vim option (e.g. `set tabstop=4`).
 - Custom mapping/unmapping commands in addition to the defaults: `noremap` and `iunmap` (PRs are welcome to implement more :) )
+- `exmap [commandName] [command...]`: a command to map Ex commands.
+This should basically be supported in regular `:map`, but doesn't work with multi-argument commands due to a CodeMirror bug, so this is a workaround.
+- `obcommand` - execute Obsidian commands, see more details below.

 Commands that fail don't generate any visible error for now.